Skip to contents

 qq_plot

 Logical.
-If TRUE, draws a QQ-plot of standardized increments to check model assumptions.
+If TRUE, draws a QQ-plot of standardized increments to check model assumptions (naive method only).
 Default is FALSE.

 formatted